tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 who's wielding it.

 So learning more OSINT techniques was on the "eventually" list- right after I burned myself out with all the other areas of InfoSec that
 I'd reignited my interest in over the past year, probably.
-Then someone dropped the news that [tracelabs.org](Trace Labs) was running an OSINT CTF in search of missing persons.
+Then someone dropped the news that [Trace Labs](tracelabs.org) was running an OSINT CTF in search of missing persons.
 With nothing else on the CTF schedule yet and with an amazingly good cause on the line, I decided to set down the reverse engineering books and get prepared for a new kind of challenge.